hongshanli23/AlectioSDK/README.md

 ## Apply inference
 The logic for applying the model to infer on the unlabeled data should be implemented in this process.
-The function representing this process looks like
+The function representing this process looks like:
 ```python
 def infer(payload):
     # get the indices of unlabeled data